-Mitsu Chem Plast Limited (also referred to as 'Mitsu Chem Plast' or 'The Company') customer complaints mechanism addresses product, quality, service, warranty, and related grievances.
-All customer complaints are received, recorded, investigated and appropriate actions are taken as defined in our Quality Management System.
-Directors and marketing manager are responsible for handling of customer complaints.
-All HOD's are responsible for determination and implementation of Corrective Action.
-We have annual KPIs and targets on reduction in customer complaints.
+Mitsu Chem Plast Limited (referred to as 'Mitsu Chem Plast' or 'The Company') has a customer complaints mechanism that addresses issues related to product quality, service, warranty, and other related grievances.
+All customer complaints are received, recorded, investigated, and appropriate actions are taken as outlined in our Quality Management System.
+The directors and marketing manager are responsible for handling customer complaints, while all Heads of Departments (HODs) are responsible for determining and implementing corrective actions.
+We also have annual KPIs and targets aimed at reducing customer complaints.